kmonticolo/Ansible-on-SLES11/README.md

 Tested on "sles11sp3_v2.box" vagrant box.

+Installation will take approx. 1 minute with included OpenSSL RPMs or 3 minutes with complation.

 OpenSSL RPMs were created for convenience using rpmbuild and http://www.thegeekstuff.com/2015/02/rpm-build-package-example/

 In case of any errors check exit code using "echo $?"